 Brisbane Flood Zone History

 The January 2011, the Brisbane floods took many residents by surprise.
 The sheer amount of water that overflowed from the Brisbane River, and inundated houses in low lying areas as well as areas that hadn’t previously flooded in the 1974 floods, was devastating.
 The change in infrastructure from 1974 meant it directed the water to suburbs that hadn’t previously been considered a flood zone.
 The overflow of storm water drains meant houses that weren’t in the path of the flood zone, still got flooded due to the surplus of water that needed to go somewhere.
 As a result of the 2011 floods, the flood zone maps were updated by the Brisbane City Council to allow residents to make an informed choice when purchasing a new property.

 Where are the major flood areas in Brisbane?

 Despite the storm water upgrades and new processes put into place for water releases from Wivenhoe Dam, if Brisbane were to experience another severe wet weather event, there can be no guarantees that Brisbane won’t experience another flood again.
 Our climate is changing and with the damage caused by Cyclone Debbie in March 2016, no one can control how a severe weather event will cause havoc to the land it sets down on.
 But history gives us an idea of which areas are vulnerable to experiencing a flood and this is what makes the Brisbane Flood Zone maps a valuable tool when purchasing a property.

+You can check out the Brisbane flood zone map and the Ipswich flood zone map to give you an idea of areas that may flood.
 The major flood areas in Brisbane are those suburbs that reside next to the Brisbane River, a creek or are in a low lying area.
 Here is a list of the major suburbs in Brisbane that flood:

 • Acacia Ridge